Kubernetes cluster on Linode.

 • A unified platform is essential for fleet management: Implement a platform like Plural to apply consistent GitOps workflows, infrastructure-as-code practices, and centralized security policies across all your LKE and multi-cloud clusters, solving the challenges that arise with scale.

-What is Kubernetes and Why Run it on Linode?
+What is Kubernetes and Why Use it on Linode?

 Kubernetes is the industry-standard platform for orchestrating containerized applications.
 Managed services like the LKE simplify its adoption by abstracting away control plane complexities, enabling teams to deploy faster and focus on development rather than infrastructure.
 LKE offers a stable, cloud-native environment ideal for both beginners and growing teams.